adstriegel/cse20289-fa24/hw/hw03/README.md

 * `direction`: There are two different values, `downlink` and `uplink`.
 For the purpose of this assignment, we will focus on only the downlink.
 * `tput_mbps`: The measured throughput (speed) of the link in megabits per second.

-For the purposes of this homework, we are interested in creating a report to be shared with participants in the study that creates a Word document containing monthly statistical summaries as well as plots of the day to day average performance as a set of bar graphs.
+For the purposes of this homework, we are interested in creating a report to be shared with participants in the study that creates a Word document containing monthly statistical summaries for each of the two interfaces (wired and wireless) as well as plots of the day to day average performance as a set of bar graphs embedded inside of those Word documents.

-To accomplish this task, we will be using three different packages: `numpy` for the statistics, `python-docx` for the Word document, and `matplotlib` for the graphs.
-You should have all three of these packages installed using the Python virtual environment as described in Task 1.
+To accomplish this task, we will be using three different packages: `statistics` or `numpy` for the statistics, `python-docx` for the Word document, and `matplotlib` for the graphs.
+You should have access to all of these packages installed using the Python virtual environment as described in Task 1.

 The overall workflow will be as follows:

 1. Download the JSON file from the URL specified in the argument
 2. Sort the data according to the timestamps and / or filter the data appropriately
-3. Compute and display the statistical summaries (number of points, mean, median, standard deviation, inter-quartile range) for the overall data.
+3. Compute and display the statistical summaries (number of points, mean, median, standard deviation, 10th and 90th percentiles) for the data.
 Do this breakdown amongst for each interface, e.g. wired (Ethernet) and wireless (WiFi).
-4. Compute and display the statistical summaries on a month by month basis
+4. Compute the statistical summaries on that dataset
-5. Create graphs via `matplotlib` for the specified month
+5. Create a graph containing daily averages via `matplotlib` and saved to an intermediate file
 6. Create two Word document that have an introductory text, a statistical summary as a table, and the plotted graph results with one file for each of the respective interface types (wired and wireless)

 ## Tasks 3-5